Solobearus/CRA-Boilerplate/README.md

 # simple create-react-app with minor changes

-- added folders to contain Components , Containers and assests.
+- Added folders to contain Components , Containers and assests.
-- moved App.js to Containers.
+- Added blueprint-templates for quick templating components
 - Removed all create-react-app homepage content
+- Moved App.js to Containers.